Jussie Smollett hate crime hoax: Trial and appeal

 On March 10, 2022, Smollett was sentenced to 150 days in county jail, and was also ordered to pay $120,106 in restitution for the overtime spent by Chicago police officers.
 During the sentencing hearing, which lasted more than five hours, Judge James B. Linn excoriated Smollett from the bench, repeatedly calling him "narcissistic, selfish, and arrogant".
 Linn also indicated that Smollett perjured himself during his trial testimony.
 After being sentenced, Smollett engaged in several outbursts in the courtroom, during which he proclaimed his innocence.
 He also repeatedly shouted that he is "not suicidal".

-On March 16, 2022, a three-person Illinois appeals court consisting of Judges Thomas Hoffman, Joy Cunningham and Maureen Connors ordered, in a 2-1 decision, that Smollett be released from jail, upon his posting of a $150,000 personal recognizance bond, pending the outcome of the appeal of his conviction.
+On March 16, 2022, a three-person Illinois appeals court consisting of Judges Thomas Hoffman, Joy Cunningham and Maureen Connors ordered, in a 2–1 decision, that Smollett be released from jail, upon his posting of a $150,000 personal recognizance bond, pending the outcome of the appeal of his conviction.
 Hoffman and Cunningham signed the order, while Connors opposed it.
-The court's ruling explained that if Smollett was not released pending appeal, it would be "unable to dispose of the instant appeal before the defendant would have served his entire sentence of incarceration".
+The court's ruling explained that, if Smollett was not released pending appeal, it would be "unable to dispose of the instant appeal before the defendant would have served his entire sentence of incarceration".
 Under Illinois state law, Smollett was not required to post cash bond but must attend future hearings concerning his case.
 Smollett's attorneys also argued before the court that Smollett's health and safety would be in danger while he was incarcerated, an assertion that prosecutors disputed.

 As of March 2022, the Osundairo brothers have not been charged for their alleged role in the hoax.
-In December 2021, during the second trial, Abimbola took to Instagram in a post apparently mocking Smollett's claims, by posting a picture of himself with a towel wrapped around his own neck and invited his audience to caption the image, geo-tagging the image to Boystown, one of the largest LGBT communities in the midwestern United States.
+In December 2021, during the second trial, Abimbola took to Instagram in a post apparently mocking Smollett's claims, by posting a picture of himself with a towel wrapped around his own neck and invited his audience to caption the image, geo-tagging the image to Boystown, one of the largest LGBT communities in the Midwestern United States.

-On March 1, 2023, Smollett's attorney filed an appeal of his 150-day sentence related to the felony disorderly conduct conviction in his alleged hate crime hoax.
+On March 1, 2023, Smollett's attorney filed an appeal of his 150-day sentence related to the felony disorderly conduct conviction in his hate crime hoax.
+On December 1, 2023, the Illinois Appellate Court affirmed the conviction.

+On November 21, 2024, the Supreme Court of Illinois reversed Smollett's conviction holding that retrying Smollett after he had paid $10,000 and served community service in exchange for dismissal of all charges violated Smollett's constitutional due process rights.
+Dan Webb said in a statement following the court’s decision that his office disagreed with its reasoning, which had nothing to do with Smollett’s culpability, and “most importantly, it does not clear Jussie Smollett’s name — he is not innocent”.